zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 ## Summary

 In this lab we performed steps of rest enabling schema and its table.
 Also to make rest call we defined things like - creating module, templates and its handlers.
-We also created restful services using JSON data, XML data and Spatial data.
+We also created restful services using `JSON data`, `XML data` and `Spatial data`.

 ## ORDS Video

   [](youtube:rvxTbTuUm5k)